We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 Because of the play of chance, different samples will produce different results and therefore this must be taken into account when using a sample to make inferences about a population.2 This difference is referred to as the sampling error and its variability is measured by the standard error.

 Sampling error may result in:

 The role of chance can be assessed by performing appropriate statistical tests to produce a p-value and by calculation of confidence intervals.
-Confidence intervals are more informative that p-values because they provide a range of values, that is likely to include the true population effect.
-They also indicate whether a non-significant result is or is not compatible with a true effect that was not detected because the sample size was too small.
+Confidence intervals are more informative than p-values because they provide a range of values that is likely to include the true population effect.
+They also indicate whether a non-significant result is, or is not, compatible with a true effect that was not detected because the sample size was too small.

 NB: Statistical methods only assess the effect of sampling variation and cannot control for non-sampling errors such as confounding or bias in the design, conduct or analysis of a study.